List of Yu-Gi-Oh! Sevens characters: Goha Enterprises

-The main antagonist of the series, who is an official that works in the Development Department of Goha Corp where he created the Sevens Roads series and gave them to Yuga when he was a child.
-He is also known as the Hologram Man (ホログラムの, Horoguramu no otoko), an urban legend in Goha City challenging duelists to test them to see if they're worthy to be known as the 'King of Duels'.
+The main antagonist of the series.
+He is an official that works in the Development Department of Goha Corp, where he created the Sevens Roads series and gave them to Yuga when he was a child.
+He is also known as the Hologram Man (ホログラムの, Horoguramu no otoko), an urban legend in Goha City challenging duelists to test them and see if they are worthy to be known as the "King of Duels".
 He formed a faction with Celestia Noodlina, Terra Kneedalina, Prioria Sweedalina, Oceania Illumilina, Ghostia Taxilina, Konvoy Sagawa, and President Drone.

-In the series finale, Otes is defeated by Yuga and disappears into space alongside him; he doesn't return two years later leaving his fate unknown.
+In the series finale, Otes is defeated by Yuga and disappears into space alongside him; he does not return two years later, leaving his fate unknown.
 Otes' identity and face is never revealed in the series; in the following series, Yu-Gi-Oh!
 GO RUSH!!, which is set in the past, Otes' identity becomes a significant plot point as several characters eventually attempt to become Otes to ensure the timeline of SEVENS takes place.
 Otes is later revealed to have survived his final Duel against Yuga and ended up in the Sengoku era, recreating Rush Duels in that time period.